The Southern Book Club's Guide to Slaying Vampires: Development

 When developing the book Hendrix chose to set it in his childhood home town of Charleston and drew upon some of his personal experiences.
 His own grandmother had dementia, which frightened Hendrix as a child, as he remembered her "as a monster, and that's not her fault, it was a disease none of us understood."
 He thus created the character of Mrs. Mary, Patricia's mother-in-law, to "give her the hero moment she deserved, the one Alzheimer's robbed her of at the end of her life."
 Hendrix also chose to explore the relationships between white and black women in the South during the 1990s, as the lives of the two groups were interconnected.
 He had the vampire prey upon black children and adults as the vampire "assumes that the children of working class African American parents aren't valued.
 He doesn't look deeper and realize that in a lot of ways, at our best, moms care about kids no matter whose they are."

 Publication history

-The Southern Book Club's Guide to Slaying Vampires was first published in hardback and ebook format on April 7, 2020 through Quirk Books.
+The Southern Book Club's Guide to Slaying Vampires was first published in hardcover and ebook format on April 7, 2020, through Quirk Books.
 It was accompanied by an audiobook adaptation narrated by Bahni Turpin and published by Blackstone Publishing.

 Reception

+The book received mostly positive reviews from critics.
 Tor.com stated that The Southern Book Club's Guide to Slaying Vampires was "a brutal book", whose "happy ending comes at a high cost."
 The AV Club's AUX also reviewed the work, comparing it to "its undead antagonist: flashy and engaging in the action, but strangely hollow at its heart."
+In a starred review, Kirkus Reviews described how, "Hendrix cleverly sprinkles in nods to well-established vampire lore, and the fact that he’s a master at conjuring heady 1990s nostalgia is just the icing on what is his best book yet.
+Fans of smart horror will sink their teeth into this one."